 I thought that I could catch up some work during my trip to China, unfortunately, guess what, all of my sites got blocked; they all fall out favor and now behind that famous Great Firewall.

-I tried many different ways; also used proxy server, but no luck, every time disrupting websites and Internet connections error message shows up, they are a standard tactic the authority in dealing with companies that fall out of government favor.
+I tried many ways; also used proxy server, but no luck, every time disrupting websites and Internet connections error message shows up, they are a standard tactic the authority in dealing with companies that fall out of government favor.

 This whole ban and block sites stuff made me feel really bad.
-I remember last trip while I was in China, I can access the sites without have any problems, but this time I don’t know why it doesn’t allow my sites to show up?
+I remember last trip while I was in China, I can get access to the sites without have any problems, but this time I don’t know why it doesn’t allow my sites to show up?
 It looks like the government has tightened its grip on electronic communications

 Since the content of my sites are all business and marketing related, I think there should no point for government to block it.

 To find out why, I did further online research, guess what I found? – the government are not only blocked my sites; they actually blocked the hosting service provider (in the blacklist) that my sites are sat on, which in the Austin, USA.

 To get a clear picture, I went further to check out some other people’s sites who are using the same hosting service provider as mine, guess what, none of their websites working and all got blocked as well.

 Stamping out foreign competition is nothing new.
 All countries do it.
 But I think China is quickly becoming the most aggressive and protectionist country out there.

 I understand China is keeping YouTube out because it has its own domestic video sites – Tudou and Youku, the government wants them to grow and prosper.
 Likewise for Facebook, as what I see, the government actually doesn’t mind social networking, they have their own domestic Facebook clones, Renren and Kaixin001.